loathers/garbage-collector/README.md

 ### `simdiet` flag

 Garbo will list the optimal diet it plans to consume computed from your defined mpa and current prices, and then exit.

-### `yachtzeechain` flag

-_EXPERIMENTAL_ Garbo will attempt to chain the Yachtzee!
-NC after all the free fights are completed, just before it attempts embezzlers.
-This command cannot be run in conjuction with the `nodiet` flag.
-Refer to `help` for more info on the requirements needed to run this.

 ### `workshed` arg